MLK nephew: Trump 'racially ignorant and racially uninformed'

 Farris Jr. participated in a White House event honoring his uncle on Friday and told CNN that Trump addressed the issue while in the Oval Office with Vice President Mike Pence and Housing and Urban Development Secretary Ben Carson before the ceremony.

-"I don't think the Present Trump is a racist in the traditional sense as we know in this country," Farris Jr. said.
+"I don't think the President Trump is a racist in the traditional sense as we know in this country," Farris Jr. said.
 "I think President Trump is racially ignorant and racially uninformed.
 But I don't think he is a racist in the traditional sense."

 He later added, "I thought he misspoke, and, as I said, I think President Trump is not a racist, but I do think he is racially uninformed."